Welcome to UC Santa Cruz and the Academic Excellence (ACE) Program

 Generous gifts from ACE friends, students, and families have allowed us to offer more problem solving sessions for general biology, general chemistry, organic chemistry, calculus and pre-calculus, and physics thereby serve more students than ever.

-Thank you to the following for their continued support of ACE students:
+Thank you to the following for their support of ACE students:

-Julie Packard: Dean's Fund for Diversity in the Sciences, since 2014
+Julie Packard: Dean's Fund for Diversity in the Sciences

 No gift is too small to support the next generation of math and science teachers, researchers, engineers, and health care professionals.
 Please consider making your contribution to the success of ACE students.
-Click here for more information.
+Click here to donate to the ACE Program.